History

 For over 60 years, Hondo has built western boots following a tradition of quality and local know-how.

-It was back in 1965 that our company founder Filbert Guijarro Sr. first hit the road to visit stores in the Western US states, carrying samples made in his family’s boot shop across the river from El Paso, Texas, in Mexico.
+It was back in 1965 that our company founder Filbert Guijarro Sr. first hit the road to call on stores in the western states of the US, carrying samples made in his family’s boot workshop across the river from El Paso, Texas, in Mexico.
+Filbert told about the various kinds of receptions he experienced at stores, most of which were encouraging ones.
 Hondo’s earliest customers gave Filbert plenty of tips about how to improve on his first samples.
-That means today’s Hondos are a result of store owners who worked together with us to reach the best possible outcomes.
-Even now, in an age when computerized assembly and synthetic materials very often substitute manual work to cut costs, our master boot makers still make boots the way they used to be made by the late 1960’s.
+That means today’s Hondos are a result of store owners who worked together with us to reach the best possible outcome.

-Hondo’s are lasted by hand, using pliers, one boot at a time.
-Inside every pair you get 9-iron leather insoles, nailed stacked sole-leather heels, cowhide lining throughout, steel shanks, 7-iron sole-leather heel counters free of synthetic backing, and a traditional Goodyear welt construction sewn directly into the insoles.
-The latter being a process which results in the most repairable type of boot possible, and is a must for the discerning consumer who seeks the most legitimate cowboy boot experience.
+Even now, in an age when computerized assembly and synthetic materials very often substitute manual work and traditional materials to cut costs, our master boot makers still craft Hondo Boots the way they used to be made by the late 1960’s.
+Hondos are lasted by hand, using pliers, one boot at a time.
+Inside every pair you get 9-iron leather insoles, nailed stacked sole-leather heels, cowhide lining throughout, steel shanks, 7-iron sole-leather heel counters free of synthetic backing, and a traditional Goodyear welt construction.
+Moreover we sew our welt directly into the leather insoles of our boots.
+This process is as traditional as it gets, it results in the most repairable type of boot possible, and is a must for the discerning consumer who seeks the most legitimate cowboy boot experience.

 Share